sunnya97/ethereum-developers-guide/dev-environment-i/remix.md

 ###### [Remix + Metamask Tutorial](https://karl.tech/learning-solidity-part-1-deploy-a-contract/) \[Exercise\]

 Following Karl Floresch's tutorial.
-We will now use Remix and MetaMask together to practice deploying and interacting with an extremely basic Hello World Smart Contract on a testnet.
+We will now use Remix and MetaMask together to practice deploying and interacting with an extremely basic Hello World smart contract on a testnet.